soIu/tpython/README.md

 References can use standard C++ syntax `&`, or with the curved upwards arrow `⤴`.
 Pointers can use `*` or the black rightwards arrow head `⮞`

-# Blendot Types

-Blendot is a hard fork of the Godot game engine.
-The Blendot rewrite replaces C++ with Pythonic++, and GDScript with TPython.
-By default TPython is built with the minimal core types of Blendot, and provides the following types:
-* vec2
-* vec3
-* quat
-* color
-* rect
-* tri
-* plane
-* aabb
-* mat3
-* transform
-* RID
-* spatial
-* mesh

-If you do not need these types, you can pass the option `--no-blendot` to `rebuild.py`

 # Optional CPython